 The hybrid-functional ground states of the two systems are found to become insulating, leading to the bandstructures shown in Fig. 2.
 There are a few unconventional features of the gapped bandstructures.
-First, as mentioned above, we note that the eigenenergies at k and -k are different for the majority spin, while they are identical for the minority spin.
+First, as mentioned above, we note that the eigenenergies at \mathbf{k} and $-\mathbf{k}$ are different for the majority spin, while they are identical for the minority spin.
 This indicates that TR symmetry in the orbital sector is spontaneously broken only for the majority spin channel.
-Such TR-breaking ground states may carry spontaneous current loops, forming flux states.
-Second, there are signatures of avoided crossings around K in Fig. 2(a) and $\Gamma$ in Fig. 2(b), suggesting that the systems may also be topologically nontrivial.
-Figs. 3(a) and (b) show the spin-majority bandstructures for the Ge-Lu and Si-La systems projected onto Lu s and La dorbitals respectively, clearly indicating a band-inversion character at $\Gamma$ for Si-La and at K for Ge-Lu.
+Such TRbreaking ground states may carry spontaneous current loops, forming flux states.
+Second, there are signatures of avoided crossings around K in Fig. 2(a) and Γ in Fig. 2(b), suggesting that the systems may also be topologically nontrivial.
+Actually if one projects the spin-majority bandstructures for the Ge-Lu and Si-La systems onto Lu s and La d orbitals respectively, one finds that there is a band-inversion character at Γ for Si-La and at K for Ge-Lu.
+The projected spin-majority bandstructures are shown in Supplementary Material.